-INTRODUCTION TO THE MPHIL TIBETAN & HIMALAYAN STUDIES
+INTRODUCTION TO THE MPHIL IN TIBETAN & HIMALAYAN STUDIES Outline

-Outline

 This programme introduces Tibetan and Himalayan Studies to students who have not previously studied the subject.
 Emphasis is on teaching the Tibetan language (both spoken and literary).
-Students are also introduced to the history and civilisation of the area, including Tibetan history, society, literature and religions.
+In addition to language classes and readings of original Tibetan texts, the course comprises lectures and tutorials in which students acquire a solid background in various aspects of Tibetan and Himalayan studies, including history, society, literature, and religions.

-Throughout the course, attendance at weekly presentations of work in progress by graduate students of Tibetan Studies, and lectures given by visiting scholars, will be strongly recommended.
-In addition, students are expected to attend occasional guest lectures in Tibetan & Himalayan Studies.
-Students are also encouraged to attend other relevant events, such as the Faculty's methodology seminars, the Lingyin lectures on Buddhism, and lectures organised by the Oxford Centre for Buddhist Studies.
+Throughout the course, attendance at occasional guest lectures and weekly presentations by graduate students of Tibetan Studies is strongly recommended.
+Students are also encouraged to attend other relevant events, such as the Faculty's methodology seminars, and guest lectures in Buddhist studies.
 These and other events will be announced in a weekly email by the course coordinator.

-As a general guideline, students can expect to attend 5 hours of language classes, 2 hours of text classes, 2 hours of lectures, 1 1/2 hours of graduate seminars, as well as 1-hour tutorials as scheduled by the course director, with some variation according to the term and the stage in the course, and on how much language has already been acquired.
+As a general guideline, students can expect to attend 5 hours of language and text classes, 2 hours of lectures, 1.5 hours of graduate seminars, as well as 1-hour tutorials as scheduled by the course director, with some variation according to the term and the stage in the course, and on how much language has already been acquired.